 But therein lies one of the great dangers in Aboriginal affairs policy-making, and media reporting – a belief that sometimes the ends do really justify the means, and that things are so bad in Aboriginal Australia that basic media ethics and standards can be suspended.

 It’s thinking that comes from the ‘at least we’re doing something’ school of government policy, a belief that action – any action – is better than what we’ve collectively been doing, which is less than the bare minimum.
 But what if ‘what we’re doing’ is making things worse?

 The Little Children Are Sacred report noted, “….
 It is a very important point and one which we have made during the course of many of our public discussions of the issues that the problems do not just relate to Aboriginal communities.
 The number of perpetrators is small and there are some communities, it must be thought, where there are no problems at all.
 Accepting this to be the case, it is hardly surprising that representatives of communities, and the men in particular, have been unhappy (to say the least) at the media coverage of the whole of the issue.”

 For obvious reasons, that ‘unhappiness’ is particularly acute in Mutitjulu, where local elders say their community has virtually emptied since the program.

 “They just couldn’t stand the shame of the way they were all cast as paedophiles and abusers,” said Mr Randall, before his passing.

-It’s not hard to imagine the public response if a government policy had achieved the same result in, say, Sydney or Melbourne.
+It’s not hard to imagine the public response if a government policy had achieved the same result in a non-Aboriginal community.